 Masato 'Bonchan' Takahashi talks about his experience testing Street Fighter 6 at the Red Bull Gaming Sphere in Tokyo, Japan on January 25, 2023.

-Bonchan is ready for Street Fighter 6
+Bonchan is all-in for Street Fighter 6

 © Jason Halayko/Red Bull Content Pool